Pixboost/lighthouse-ci-docker/README.md

 ```

-Example of running in Bitbucket Pipelines and copying results to the a GCS bucket:
+Example of running in Bitbucket Pipelines and copying results to a GCS bucket:

 ```yaml
 pipelines: